visualdoj/dplatformfingerprint/README.md

 |  | |- cpu
 |  | - endianness
 |  - cpu bits
-- size of the fingerprint in bytes
+- size of the ID in bytes
 ```